raspberrypilearning/dance-detector/en/step_3.md

   <source src="images/floss.mp4" type="video/mp4" alt="A video of young person recording samples of a dance move">
 Your browser does not support the video tag.
 </video>

 --- /task ---

-### Train model

-### Test model

-Gather images of `five` fingers.

---- task ---

-- Click **Webcam** in the `Five` class
-- Hold up five fingers to your webcam (make sure your whole hand is in view)
-- With your other hand, press and hold the **Hold to Record** button to gather lots of images

---- /task ---

-Gather images of `three` fingers.

---- task ---

-- Click **Webcam** in the `Three` class
-- Hold up three fingers to your webcam (make sure your whole hand is in view)
-- With your other hand, press and hold the **Hold to Record** button to gather lots of images

---- /task ---